Biography of Humphry Davy

 1811: Faraday sends Humphry Davy a large bound selection of his notes on his lectures which impresses Davy tremendously.
 Davy took him on as his assistant due to a temporary blindness he had contracted after an explosion in his laboratory the previous year.
 (Davy was later to twice block Faraday’s election to a Fellowship of the Royal Society some say from professional jealousy).

 1812: Davy received a Knighthood.
 He marries Jan Apreece on11th April, a rich Scottish Widow.

 1813: He built a giant battery in the basement of the Royal Society of London made up of two thousand plates and taking up nearly 900 square feet of space.
 Davy then toured Europe with his new wife and his assistant Faraday however his wife treats him like a servant.

 1815: Returned to England.
 Invented the Miner’s Safety Lamp which would burn safely even if there was an explosive mixture of methane and air present in a mine.
 Davy did not patent his lamp and some say that George Stephenson created the lamp first but that is disputed.
 Davy made Iodine Pentoxide for the first time, an odourless, colourless substance of high density.

 1824: Faraday eventually becomes a Fellow of the Royal Society of London.

 1825: Hans Christian Oersted first successfully isolated Aluminium despite Davy’s first failed attempts.
 It is interesting that the United States took on Davy’s name for this metal (Aluminum) whereas everywhere else Aluminium is used.

 1827: Davy became seriously ill and this was said to have been caused by the many gasses that he had inhaled over the years.

-1829: Moved to Rome in order to regain his health but dies later at Geneva.
+1829: He moved to Rome in order to regain his health but dies later at Geneva.

 1799: “Researches Chemical and Physical”